QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     y = 2
     f(x; y = y) # left hand `y` is the local name of the argument in the function

-Similarly to named arguments, the local scope also works with named tuples
+Similarly to named arguments, the local scope also works with named tuples.

 .. code-block:: julia